Msparihar/Fire-Detection-using-YoloV5/README.md

 ## Contact

-If you have any questions, suggestions, or feedback regarding the AI Sonnets project, please contact the project maintainer at manishsparihar2020@gmail.com
+If you have any questions, suggestions, or feedback regarding this project, please contact the project maintainer at manishsparihar2020@gmail.com

 <hr>